Opium den: London

 Victorian London's reputation as a centre of opium smoking is based on literary fiction rather than historical fact.
 The London press, along with popular British authors of the day, were fond of portraying London's Limehouse district as an opium-drenched pit of danger and mystery.
-In fact, London's Chinese population never exceeded the low hundreds, in large contrast to the tens of thousands of Chinese who settled in North American Chinatowns.
-In the mid-1880s, Chinatowns started to form in London and Liverpool with grocery stores, eating houses, meeting places and, in the East End, Chinese street names.
+In British fiction, Chinese characters and their association with opium dens were used to create an exotic atmosphere, often representing corruption and criminality.
+However, London's Chinese population never exceeded the low hundreds, in large contrast to the tens of thousands of Chinese who settled in North American Chinatowns.
+In the mid-1880s, Chinatowns started to form in London and Liverpool with grocery stores, eating houses and meeting places.
+There were even streets in the East End of London that were given Chinese names.
 In 1891, the Census recorded 582 Chinese-born residents in Britain, though this dropped to 387 in 1896.
 80% were single males between 20 and 35, the majority being seamen.
 Companies began to export opium from India to China, selling the drug to raise the money to buy shipments of tea.
 This was against Chinese law and angered China's authorities.
 In 1839, war broke out between Britain and China over the opium trade.
 Britain defeated China and under the terms of the Treaty of Nanking in 1842, Hong Kong became a British colony.
+The treaty also forced China to open their ports to foreign trade, which included opium.
 In 1857, the Second Opium War resulted in the Treaties of Tianjin which included a clause allowing Britain and France to recruit Chinese to the British Colonies, North America, South America, and Australia as cheap labour.
 However, Britain did not recruit as many workers as North America, where the Chinese were employed on the construction of the Transcontinental Railroad, and where many Chinese immigrated in search of fortune during the gold rush, thus the Chinese communities were much smaller in Britain.
 The Chinese immigrants to London often arrived in the East London ports by boat, such as the Blue Funnel Line.
 Most of them were seamen, and many would have settled in only a few select streets.
 When jobs on the docks and on boats dried up, many Chinese turned to other businesses, such as the restaurants or laundries.